mertcloud/CDE_vHoL/README.md

 ### Create and Run Your First CDE Spark Jobs

 With the resources in place, you will now create Spark Jobs based on your "create.py", "ingest.py" and "validate.py" File Resources.
-By decoupling Spark Jobs from application files, CDE allows you to fully manage, configure, schedule and monitor your Spark jobs, rather than just running "spark-submit" commands (but of course you can still do that with CDE if you choose to).
+By decoupling Spark Jobs from application files, CDE allows you to fully manage, configure, schedule and monitor your Spark Jobs, rather than just running "spark-submit" commands (but of course you can still do that with CDE if you choose to).

 First, you will create the jobs for "create.py":

-1. Navigate back to the CDE Home Page.
+1. Navigate back to the CDE home page.
 Click on "Create New" in the "Jobs" -> "Spark" section.

 <img src="img/readme/cde_jobs_0.png" alt="image" width="600"/><br>